jessemorley/glassons-scripts/README.md

 ## Configuration

-**Export Rated Images:** Update the `exportOutputFolder` property at the top of the script to match your export destination.
+**Rename and Export Rated Images:** Update the `exportOutputFolder` property at the top of the script to match your export destination.

 **Folder Scripts:** Configure `setCaptureFolder` and `resetCaptureCounter` properties as needed.